cloudera/terraform-provider-cdp/README.md

 When an appropriate commit has been identified for release, the release author should first review the change log and update it as necessary.
 Ideally this should be a no-op as it should have been maintained along the way.

-Once the change log looks good.
-A semantic version tag should be created, e.g. v0.0.1 and then a github release should be created.
+Once the change log looks gooda github release should be created.
+It should be tagged with the appropriate semantic version tag, e.g. v0.0.1 as part of creating the github release.
 Binaries should be manually produced and attached to the release.